-Learners will be guided in their learning using a combination of private study (102 hours), interactive lectures (24 hours), small group tutorials, seminars and tutorials (24 hours).
+Students will be guided in their learning using a combination of private study (102 hours), interactive lectures (24 hours) and small group tutorials (24 hours).
 Realistic problems/case studies will be provided and worked through in small groups and practical classes.
-Learners will take part in an interactive workshop to prepare them for recruitment, selection and interview processes within the health and social care setting.
-This module provides important employability skills as learners will have exposure to a wide range of complex clinical conditions which they may not have experienced as part of their clinical practice based learnings.
-The module will prepare learners for the work place and recruitment interviews.
+Students will take part in an interactive workshop to prepare them for recruitment, selection and interview processes within the health and social care setting.
+This module provides important employability skills as students will have exposure to a wide range of complex clinical conditions which they may not have experienced as part of their clinical placements.
+The module will prepare students for the work place and recruitment interviews.

-On successful completion of this module learners will be able to:
+On successful completion of this module students will be able to:

 1. Interpret anthropometric, biochemical, clinical, dietary and social information to enable an assessment of nutritional status and the formulation of a nutrition and dietetic diagnosis.

 2. Apply the biochemical and physiological abnormalities caused by diseases covered in the syllabus to enable the formulation of dietetic care plans for patients suffering from these diseases.